vashishthdoshi/rel-ai-able-modelcheck/README.md

 ## Design Inspiration and Philosophy

 This framework was inspired by [COMPL-AI.org](https://compl-ai.org), which our user research identified as an accessible solution for enabling small-scale models to comply with governance standards and regulations.
+We consider this as 'derived work' under their licensing.

 ---